VMSdemo/FitPeriods_LC_predict2020-21/README.md

 input file (e.g. *LTabs4-retro2000-19_2020-21m.csv* generated by *Predict-mortality-8.R*) and saves
 the result as the output file (e.g. *LTabs5-retro2000-19_2020-21m.csv*).

-Note that the code carries out quite laborious calculations.
+Please, note that the code carries out quite laborious calculations.
 For our example, the calculation of the CIs for a set of 38 populations (38 LTs times 2 years times 2000 simulations = 144 thousand life tables) lasts 8-10 minutes in my notebook.